ddl-wasanthag/Fraud-Detection-Workshop/exercises/Instructions for Fraud Dtection Workshop.md

 # 1. Up and Running
 In this phase, we will be preparing a project in which to build our model.
 We will explore the QuickStart project, Examine a Project Template, Create a new Project from a Template, add Contributors to the project, and apply a Governance Policy

-## New Domino Concepts
-**Home Page:**
-When logging in to Domino, you will land on a homepage that gives you quick access to recent work, elevates timely tasks and notifications, and promotes data science assets recently published in your organization.

-**Projects:**
-Domino uses Projects to organize work for data science and analytics teams.
-Projects help teams run experiments and improve code.
-Using Projects, you can manage data, code, artifacts, and user permissions.

-**Project Templates:**
-Project templates are created from an existing project by selecting which assets to include (code, datasets, apps, etc.).
-With templates created, users can kickstart their projects from a collection of existing prototypes rather than beginning from scratch.

-**Governance Policies & Bundles:**
-Policies in Domino define the lifecycle of a scientific output, such as deploying a model to production, building a statistical analysis, or building an AI system.
-A governed bundle can be a model, an application, a report, or any other asset developed within the context of a project.
-It will store all evidence related to the policy it governs and keep the lineage to the relevant attachments.

 ## Exercise Instructions

 1. Open Domino Website (Explore)